npmcdn-to-unpkg-bot/ui_library/README.md

 #### Elements
 Our solution elements include:
  * *[Node](https://nodejs.org/en/)* - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is used to support the UI construction effort; it is not required to run the application.
 This document assumes the reader is thouroughly familar with [Node](https://nodejs.org/en/) and its modular architecture.
  * *[linemanjs](http://linemanjs.com/)* - the development framework used to build the application UI.
  * *[grunt](http://gruntjs.com/)* - the javascript task runner.
  * *[ui_libraries](https://github.com/Dematiclabs/ui_libraries)* - repository including the artifacts.
  * *iq_poc/ngclient/src/main/webapp/vendor* - the folder where the *artifacts* are installed.
- * *dl-install-libs*, a custom *[grunt](http://gruntjs.com/)* task that uses the [grunt-exec](https://www.npmjs.com/package/grunt-exec) plugin to install all *artifacts*.
  * *.gitignore*, a git file including a configuration to ignore the *iq_poc/ngclient/src/main/webapp/vendor* folder.
  * *[maven-exec](http://www.mojohaus.org/exec-maven-plugin/)*, a maven plugin used execute a build step to load the *artifacts*.